SCHOLARSHIP POLICY (26.4.2013)

-- Maintain Christian character and personal morality at the level that is typically required for ordained ministers in Christian churches.
+- Maintain Christian character and personal morality at the typically required level for ordained ministers in Christian churches.

-- If there will be any violation in kind that could compromise one’s status in local Christian community (infidelity, use of alcohol or illegal substances, ungodly behavior etc.), the student must inform the seminary in written, and all scholarships will be placed “in hold” until the issue is resolved.
+- If there will be any violation in kind that could compromise one’s status in the local Christian community (infidelity, use of alcohol or illegal substances, ungodly behavior, etc.), the student must inform the seminary in writing, and all scholarships will be placed “on hold” until the issue is resolved.

-- If the seminary gets informed from other sources (a mentor, reference person, other students, a local community) that there are issues of this nature, the scholarships will be cancelled and can’t be restored again.
+- If the seminary gets informed from other sources (a mentor, reference person, other students, a local community) that there are issues of this nature, the scholarships will be canceled and can’t be restored.

 2. When starting studies